 So, now that you feel comfortable guesstimating distances with a scale focus camera, you have to assume the camera will live up to it’s end of the bargain and actually get the focus right, which sadly, didn’t happen here.

 I guess I shouldn’t be so hard on this camera.
 It is nearly 80 years old after all, and who knows how long it sat unused before I got my hands on it.
 The shutter does work.
 In every example, the exposure came out OK.
-Its the focusing that must be off.
+It is the focusing that must be off.
 I will have to collimate the lens and try to get it more on spot.
 If the only images that were out of focus were the closeup ones, I would think I made poor decisions, but the three of the baseball field were intentionally set to Infinity, and none of them came out sharp.

 I was not able to find a lot of info about the Steinheil Munchen Cassar lens, but I would have expected it to perform at least as good as the Schneider Radionar on my Certo.
-This could just be a soft lens, but comparing the 8 shots above, the one of my dad in the Blackhawks shirt came out reasonably sharp so I don’t think its unrealistic to expect the rest of the shots to be sharper.
+This could just be a soft lens, but comparing the 8 shots above, the one of my dad in the Blackhawks shirt came out reasonably sharp so I don’t think it is unrealistic to expect the rest of the shots to be sharper.

 As for the light leaks, I don’t really know where to start.
-This is a bellows camera, so its very possible there are some pinholes in the leather, but if that’s the case, it is not worth it to me to have this professionally restored.
+This is a bellows camera, so it is very possible there are some pinholes in the leather, but if that’s the case, it is not worth it to me to have this professionally restored.
 I’ll just leave it be and try to be more careful when shooting in bright light.

-In any case, its not all lost.
+In any case, it is not all lost.
 This is a nice looking camera that works OK.
 It is fun to use and takes very vintage-y looking pictures, and if I can get the focus to be more accurate at infinity, the rest of the measurements should line up as well.
 I am curious to see images made with a Watson with either of the Zeiss or Xenon lenses, but I’ll probably never know.

 I finally got around to taking apart this camera and looking at the focus.
 As it turns out, the focus was definitely out of alignment.
 I collimated the lens with a homemade piece of ground glass on the focal plane and found that infinity focus was out of alignment by about a 1/10th of a turn of the lens (that’s a lot).